sinequa/sba-angular/docs/libraries/components/result.md

 The `sq-result-icon` component displays the icon of a document, defined by its **file extension** (`record.fileExt`).
 This component simply inserts a `<span>` element with a class name including the file extension.

 The extensions are mapped with icons and colors in the TypeScript.
-A default mapping of file extension (string) to an icon and color ([`IconFormat`](https://github.com/sinequa/sba-angular/blob/master/projects/components/result/result-icon/icons.ts)) is defined in the component.
-The icons are based on [Font Awesome](https://fontawesome.com/).
+A default mapping of file extension (string) to an icon and color (`IconFormat`) is defined in the component.

 Custom icons can be provided via the `formatIcons` input from the component which you can use to both override the ones defined by default, and to add some extensions that may not be in that list.
 For example: